bxav/ai-product-analysis-cli/README.md

 - Refines analysis outlines based on gathered information
 - Writes comprehensive sections for each aspect of the analysis
 - Produces a final, detailed analysis report in Markdown format
+- Supports analysis of AI products across various domains and use cases

 ## How It Works